AlanMDL/alanmdl.github.io/index.md

-Hi!
-My name is Alan Marin.
+Hello there!
+My name is Alan Marin, welcome. :)

-I am currently a junior at Cal State Long Beach majoring in computer science.
+I am currently a junior at Cal State Long Beach majoring in Computer Science.
 Currently expecting to graduate Spring 2022.
+I am currently working for inHealth as a Research Intern and Front End Developer.

-I am liking to further study the fundamentals of CompSci/Data Structures and Full Stack Web Development while I am still in college.
-I spend my time learning about software development and learning about the current landscape of opportunity out there.
-Social Media, Computer Technology, and debating technologies is what I'm interested in.
+I am liking to further my studies in computer science and hopefully get a career in software engineering.
+I also like to learn about entrepreneurship and the various opportunities out there.

-Previously, I have worked on building and scaling mobile ios/android applications for Healthy South Kern - Building Healthy Communities.
-I have also worked as a Ag Engineering Research Intern at Cal State Bakersfield.
+Previously, I have worked on building and scaling mobile ios/android applications for Healthy South Kern - Building Healthy Communities, a non-profit dedicated to increasing the quality of life for all californians who are living on the margins.
+I have also worked as a Ag Engineering Research Intern at Cal State Bakersfield developing more methodologies to increase the efficiency of how farming irrigation is conducted.

 My hobbies come and go, but I am into software engineering, social media, finance, lifting weights, and making music.

-Contact Me:
+Have any questions?
+Contact Me at:

 E-mail: alanmarin1996@gmail.com

 Twitter: @AlanMarinDeluna